 Remnants of the Ancient City

-Further to the west of the temple, high mounds of rubble mark the site of the ancient city.
-A number of archaeological excavations here have recovered the Graeco-Roman buildings sitting under the houses of the Byzantine and Arab empire periods.
+Farther to the west of the temple, high mounds of rubble mark the site of the ancient city.
+A number of archaeological excavations here have recovered the Greco-Roman buildings sitting under the houses of the Byzantine and Arab empire periods.

-Tips and Tactics: Getting the Most Out of Your Visit to Edfu's Temple of Horus
+Tips and Tactics: How to Make the Most of Your Visit to Edfu's Temple of Horus

 - Timing: Try to get here very early or close to closing time.
-From 9am, a battalion of visitors from the Nile cruise boats dock at Edfu to visit the temple and it can become extremely crowded.
-Early morning and sunset are also the best time for photography here.
+From 9am, a battalion of visitors from the Nile cruise boats visit the temple, and it can become extremely crowded.
+As well as being quieter, early morning and sunset are also the best time for photography here.

 - Audio-Visual Presentation: A short film documenting the history of the Temple of Horus can be watched in the visitor center.

-- By Nile Cruise: Nearly all the cruise ships plying the river between Luxor and Aswan have itineraries that stop in Edfu.
+- By Nile Cruise: Nearly all the cruise ships plying the river between Luxor and Aswan stop in Edfu.